jlparkI/xGPR/docs/tuning_tutorial.rst

 call ``my_model.get_hyperparams()``, these are the first two in the array that is returned.

-It's possible to write your own routine for tuning hyperparameters.
+It's possible to write your own routine for tuning hyperparameters or use a hyperparameter tuning package (e.g. Optuna).
 For some pointers on how to do this, see the "Custom hyperparameter tuning" section under the main page.
-You should probably first consider the built-in routines, however, which are easier to use.
+Here we'll look at built-in routines for tuning.

 There are three major approaches for choosing good hyperparameters that are built-in to xGPR.
 Here's a quick look at each, with more details to follow.
-There is also an experimental stochastic gradient based technique (described under the Miscellaneous section on the main page).

 .. list-table::